timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 #### Brews

-Above, we noted that memory reconsolidation has three core steps, described in shorthand as memory access, memory "mismatch", memory association.
+Above, we noted that memory reconsolidation has three core steps.
+In shorthand, they are
+memory access,
+memory "mismatch",
+memory association.